Frequently asked questions

 What if I am interested in applying to private/independent (fee-paying) schools?

-The Common Application Form (CAF) should not be used to list any independent/private schools you are considering; you must apply to them directly.
+The Common Application Form (CAF) must not be used to list any independent/private schools you are considering; you must apply to them directly.

 My child is not resident in the UK.
 Can I still apply?